 Dexos1™ Gen 3 is a global engine oil specification introduced by General Motors (GM).
 The new specification is designed to meet performance needs of GM vehicles and includes a more recent version of the stochastic pre-ignition (SPI) test, fuel economy test, and upgraded performance limits for deposit and sludge tests.
 There is some overlap with dexos1 Gen 2 when compared to the latest industry standard, ILSAC GF-6, but dexos1 Gen 3 still has enhanced oxidation, turbocharger protection and engine cleanliness.
 GM has set a mandatory transition date of September 1, 2022 to meet its dexos1 Gen 3 specification.

-Oronite is prepared to meet the new GM dexos1™ Gen 3 specification, having conducted extensive testing on existing and new formulations delivering on the company’s latest passenger car motor oil (PCMO) technology.
+Oronite received its first GM dexos1™ Gen 3 approval from General Motors after having conducted extensive testing on existing and new formulations that deliver on the company’s latest passenger car motor oil (PCMO) technology.

 OEM relationships are critical for additive companies to meet the needs of today’s equipment and anticipate future needs.

-Oronite’s current technology OLOA® 55600 and 55516 series provide GM dexos1 Gen3 flexible solutions and have proven performance in critical dexos1 Gen 3 tests.
+Oronite’s current technology OLOA® 55600 and 55516 series deliver GM dexos1 Gen3 flexible solutions and have proven performance in critical dexos1 Gen 3 tests.
 New technology products are modified to retain the robust GF-6 & dexos1 Gen 2 performance of current technologies and delivers <0.80% sulfated ash dexos1 Gen 3 solutions.
 With a reliable supply, simplified logistics and solutions easily adapted to your product offerings, we can help meet your ever-changing oil performance needs.

 Oronite is well-positioned to be the dexos1 Gen 3 provider of choice with our innovative technology solutions cover both dexos1 Gen 3 and ILSAC GF-6/API SP, API SP RC.
 We offer simplified logistics, optimized treat rates, and flexible base oil, viscosity modifier and PPD coverage with PARATONE® chemistry.
 Our products deliver superior performance over dexos1 Gen 2 and GF-6, as well as provide protection for hybrid vehicles and turbocharged GDI engines.